 The symptoms and age of onset depend on the type of muscular dystrophy.
 Symptoms of muscular dystrophy often include:

 - problems with coordination and mobility with frequent falls

 - joint stiffness

-Becker's muscular dystrophy is an inherited muscular dystrophy which almost exclusively affects men.
-Worldwide, 1 in every 35,000 males is affected.
-It has a later onset than Duchenne Muscular Dystrophy, usually starting around age 12, and is much less severe and progresses more slowly.
+Becker's muscular dystrophy which usually starts around age 12, is much less severe and progresses more slowly than Duchenne muscular dystrophy.
 Symptoms include those listed above, plus heart disease, problems with the curvature of the spine, fatigue, problems with thinking, and breathing difficulties.